My Guinea travel summary:

 My main goal was to get a visa for Mali and move on to the countryside.

-Mission Catholique offered me inexpensive accommodation right in the center of the town, next to the main market.
-Simple, but clean and inexpensive rooms were quiet, attracting many fascinating guests to chat with.
-I didn’t dare to leave the guesthouse after dark because of many police checkpoints.
+Mission Catholique gave me cheap accommodation right in the town center, next to the main market.
+The rooms were simple but clean.
+It was a quiet place where I met many interesting people to talk with.
+I didn’t go out after dark because there were many police checkpoints.

-I met Phillip, a retired and well-off Canadian volunteer who wanted to help a small community in the jungle near Kissidougou.
-He had already spent more than two months in Conakry trying to import a pick-up truck and get permission to use it.
+I met Philip, a retired and fairly wealthy Canadian volunteer.
+He wanted to help a small village in the jungle near Kissidougou.
+He had already spent over two months in Conakry trying to import in a pickup truck and get permission to use it.

 The Brouadou project, in the southern area of the country, was set up by a group of nuns, trying to improve simple lives of local population, especially kids.
 I knew immediately that it was going to be a perfect place to cooperate with my idea of supporting children in this part of the world.